Storyblok Raises $80M Series C - Read News

 You may be wondering why we added those components to a components subfolder.
 By doing that, they’re found and loaded automatically by the Laravel x-dynamic-component component.
 No need to register your components – it doesn’t get any easier!

-Section titled Optional: Use TailwindCSS to style your components Optional: Use TailwindCSS to style your components
+Optional: Use TailwindCSS to style your components

 You may have noticed that we’ve been using Tailwind classes in our components.
 In order to make these work, let’s quickly add Tailwind to our Laravel project by running: